dojo/docs/quickstart/arrays.rst

 dojo.indexOf
 ============

 dojo.indexOf lets you easily determine the index of an element in an array.
+It locates the first index of the provided value in the passed array.
+If the value is not found, -1 is returned.

 Included are a few doctests which will either pass or fail depending on the expected result.
 Note that the second test should fail, since the value of the passed array at position 3 is not existant